 Redbubble automatically emails you anytime you sell a design.
 The email usually shows the sold design, product, and royalty.
 Also, Redbubble features a dashboard that helps you keep track of your traffic, earnings, and products.

-What Percentage does Redbubble Charge?
+What Percentage Does Redbubble Charge?

 Now you know how to sell on Redbubble.
 Let’s move on to ways you can make more money.

-It’s easy; just list your artwork on as many products as possible.
-Redbubble allows up to 60 products which can be quite stressful if you need to adjust colors and positions for multiple products.
+It’s easy; list your artwork on as many products as possible.
+Redbubble allows up to 60 products which can be stressful if you need to adjust colors and positions for multiple products.
 But it is undoubtedly worth it; here are a few reasons why;

 - More products equal more chance of getting indexed by search engines and, subsequently, more page traffic.